GLOBAL MARKETS-Shares, euro climb on robust risk appetite as lockdowns ease

 U.S. crude CLc1 rose 48 cents to settle at $37.29 a barrel.
 Brent LCOc1 settled up 22 cents at $39.79 a barrel.

-Germany's ten-year government bond yield rose to its highest since mid-April as the global risk-on mood saw demand for safer debt decline, but then slipped back slightly to -0.399 by 1100 GMT DE10YT=RR.
+Germany's 10-year government bond yield rose to its highest since mid-April as the global risk-on mood saw demand for safer debt decline, but then slipped back slightly to -0.399 by 1100 GMT DE10YT=RR.

 The European Central Bank is expected to ramp up stimulative bond purchases when it meets on Thursday.